MIM-SP/CT4Batt/README.md

    ```
 ---

-## ⚙️ How to use Watershed Segmentation of tabs
+## ⚙️ How to use Watershed Segmentation of Tabs
 Follow these steps to get started:

 1. **Clone the Repository**